obalunenko/instadiff-cli/README.md

-   remove-followers, rm, remove  Remove a list of followers, by username. unmutual                      List all not mutual followings bots                          List all bots or business accounts (alpha) diff                          List diff followers (lost and new) diff-history, history         List diff account history (lost and new followers and followings) help, h                       Shows a list of commands or help for one command
+   remove-followers, rm, remove  Remove a list of followers, by username. unmutual                      List all not mutual followings bots                          List all bots or business accounts (alpha) diff                          List diff for account (lost and new followers and followings) diff-history, history         List diff account history (lost and new followers and followings) help, h                       Shows a list of commands or help for one command